Prix Europa

-PRIX EUROPA – The European Broadcasting Festival – is the Europe's largest annual tri-medial festival and competition.
+PRIX EUROPA – The European Broadcasting Festival – is Europe's largest annual tri-medial festival and competition.
 The event takes place in the third week of October in Berlin, Germany.

 PRIX EUROPA awards the best European Television, Radio and Online productions each year with the aim of publishing them throughout Europe and supporting their continental distribution and use.
 The festival calls on media professionals to compete against each other with their best productions.

 The festival is hosted by the German broadcaster Rundfunk Berlin-Brandenburg (RBB).

 History

 Set up by the Council of Europe and the European Cultural Foundation in 1987 it now has the backing of 30 partners – including institutions like the European Parliament, the European Broadcasting Union (EBU), the European Alliance for Television and Culture, the Land Berlin, the Land Brandenburg, the Rundfunk Berlin-Brandenburg (RBB), the Medienanstalt Berlin-Brandenburg, the Medienboard Berlin-Brandenburg, and the following European broadcasters: